 Tip #6: Have Fun!

 Once the house is assembled, let it dry overnight before attaching the roof or proceeding with any other sort of decoration.
 Not only will that give the house time to fully dry, but breaking the process into two distinct stages gives you a chance to recharge between the grunt work of building the house and the purely creative aspect of decoration.

 After that, the remaining details are more about imagination than skill.
 For example, Pirouette cookies look like wooden pillars, and Kit Kats, trimmed of their chocolate, make ultra-dilapidated stairs.

 To landscape the lawn, I used a mix of tan royal icing, light brown sugar, and coconut tossed with green and brown gel paste until I achieved just the right shade of despair.
 Plain M&M's can serve as cobblestones, and expired herbs, like oregano and thyme, look just like withered-up shrubs and trees.

 Whether you follow my lead or execute some spooky ideas of your own, remember that making a gingerbread house is all about you.
 If the idea of bricking the dough wears you out, decorate it with frosting and candy instead!
 If you'd rather shingle the roof with chocolate Necco Wafers or Shredded Wheat thatch, have at it!
-The point is to exercise your creativity while playing with your food, and maybe have an excuse to put "Thriller" on loop all afternoon.
+The point is to exercise your creativity while playing with your food, and maybe have an excuse to put "Monster Mash" on loop all afternoon.